Punktum-dk/epp-service-specification/README.md

 <a id="check-host"></a>
 ### check host

-This part of the EPP protocol is described in [RFC 5732][RFC5732].
+This part of the EPP protocol is described in [RFC:5732].
 This command adheres to the standard.

 <a id="check-host-request"></a>
 #### check host request